yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 The function `filter` takes a function of type (`a -> Bool`) and a list of type `[a]`.
 It returns a list containing only elements for which the function returned `true`.

-Our next step is to use another way to simulate a loop.
+Our next step is to use another technique to accomplish the same thing as a loop.
-We will use the `foldl` function to accumulate a value.
+We will use the `foldl` function to accumulate a value as we pass through the list.
 The function `foldl` captures a general coding pattern:

 <pre>